Azure/carbon-aware-keda-operator/README.md

 -	[Install on Kind](carbon-aware-keda-operator/kind.md at main · Azure/carbon-aware-keda-operator (github.com))

+# Exported Metrics

+The following metrics are exported by the operator:

+- `carbon_intensity`: The carbon intensity of the electricity grid region where Kubernetes cluster is deployed
+- `MaxReplicas`: The maximum number of replicas that can be scaled up to by the KEDA scaledObject or scaledJob.
+- `Default MaxReplicas`: The default value of `MaxReplicas` when carbon awanress is disabled, aka "ecoMode off".

 # TODO: As the maintainer of this project, please make a few updates: